Brightscout/mattermost-test-management/data/test-cases/plugins/zoom/general/Meeting_in_threads.md

 2. Enable the Collapsed Reply Threads(CRT) in the system console on MM and open the `threads` from the LHS on MM.
 3. Select any desried thread from the list of `followed threads` and run the slash command `/zoom start <meeting topic>` in the thread on MM.

+**Expected**

+The slack attachment for new Zoom meeting should get generated in the desired thread on MM.

 **Step 2**

 1. Connect the Zoom account to your MM account.
-2. Enable the Collapsed Reply Threads(CRT) in the system console on MM and open the `threads` from the LHS on MM.
+2. Enable the `Collapsed Reply Threads(CRT)` in the system console on MM and open the `threads` from the LHS on MM.
 3. Select any desired thread from the list of `followed threads` and click on the Zoom icon in the app bar on MM.

+**Expected**

+The slack attachment for new Zoom meeting should get generated in the desired thread on MM.

 **Step 3**